How To Flatten A Mountain

 The colophon of the residency is an exhibition of the works produced, presented during the PhotoIreland Festival at Rathfarnham Castle.

-Become one of the artists that will participate in How to Flatten a Mountain in 2018.
-Submit the following documents in PDF format by Sunday, January 14, 2018.
+The 12 artists that will participate in How to Flatten a Mountain in 2018 are:

 HTFAM IS A UNIQUE EXPERIENCE